zencrepes/docs/docs/install/architecture.md

 ZenCrepes architecture is fairly straight forward, it fetches data from remote sources, pushes it to a data store and display everything with a UI.

-A ZenCrepes deployment is made of the following services:
+ZenCrepes's stack is made of the following services:

 - **zindexer**: A bulk data fetcher
 - **zqueue**: A event driven data fetcher (to be implemented)